canjs/canjs/docs/can-guides/upgrade/migrating-to-canjs-5.md

 })
 ```

-> NOTE: If the service layer can be re-written to match [can-query-logic]'s
+> NOTE: If the service layer can be re-written to match [can-query-logic]’s
 > format, configuring a `queryLogic` instance isn't necessary.
 Read
-> more about this format in [can-rest-model]'s documentation.
+> more about this format in [can-rest-model]’s documentation.

 ### Create a list type on all connections